-industry provided employment and income to many of the peninsula's inhabitants (see p.
+During the late 19th and early 20th centuries, the pearling industry provided employment and income to many of the peninsula's inhabitants (see p.
 1 of Economics and Resources).
 By the 1930s, the Gulf region's economy began a dramatic shift.
 Not only did the worldwide Great Depression significantly reduce demand for pearls, the Japanese developed a cheaper way to breed oysters and make "cultured" pearls.

 These events signaled the beginning of the end of the Gulf's pearl industry and resulted in a significant loss to the region.
 For example, while the industry employed some 60,000 Qataris in 1924, that number had fallen to 6,000 some 20 years later.
-The industry eventually faded almost completely in the 1940s, when newly-independent India imposed a heavy tax on pearls with the British-held Anglo-Persian Oil Company (APOC) in 1926.
-Sheikh Abdullah then sought better arrangements by encouraging competition between major oil companies, notably APOC and the US's Standard Oil.
-Nevertheless, facing mounting debt and British threats to withdraw protection, Sheikh Abdullah signed another concession with APOC in 1935 in exchange for British promises of additional assistance.
-The concession also included British recognition of Abdullah's son, Hamad bin Abdullah Al Thani, as his heir apparent, meaning he was next in line for leadership.
+The industry eventually faded almost completely in the 1940s, when newly-independent India imposed a heavy tax on pearls from the Arabian Gulf.